INSTRUCTIONS TO AUTHORS

 The quality of all figures must be checked by the author.
 The quality of the illustration on the proof is essentially the same as in the published manuscript.

-Excessive alteration due to imperfections of the manuscript or to changes introduced by the author in proof will be charged to the author.
+Excessive alterations due to imperfections of the manuscript or to changes introduced by the author in the proof will be charged to the author.

 In order for your appeal to be considered, first submit it to email@example.com with a complete point-by-point response for each criticism:

 - Duplicate the text of the original criticism